hdmamin/keras_lr_finder/README.md

+Note: Currently the only difference from the original repo is that the imports are adjusted to work with tensorflow 2.0.

 # keras_lr_finder
 Plots the change of the loss function of a Keras model when the learning rate is exponentially increasing.
 ## Purpose